Pixar's SparkShorts Set Out To Ignite More Diversity in Animation

 There's still a long way to go before women achieve equal representation.
 According to Women in Animation, 60 percent of all animation and art-school students are women, yet only 20 percent of creative jobs in the industry — producers, directors, writers, animators, and art and design jobs — are currently held by women.
 Women in Animation is aiming for parity by 2025.

-"I think that the next step is getting women to get to the top," said Maureen Fan, who is an Asian-American woman and CEO of Baobab Studios.
+"I think that the next step is getting women to get to the top," said Maureen Fan, who is an Asian American woman and CEO of Baobab Studios.
 "There's the grassroots bottom-up.
 But there's also top-down.
 Right, so, people tend to hire people like themselves.
 So if you end up having more diversity at the top, it will naturally also be bringing in more diverse perspectives."

 Fan is pushing for more women and people of color in animation.
 The Baobab Studios animated short Crow: The Legend is based on a Native American legend.
 Fan says she purposely cast the film largely with people of color, including John Legend, Oprah Winfrey and Constance Wu.